checkly/docs.checklyhq.com/site/content/docs/integrations/prometheus-v2.md

 The counter and histogram metrics are reset every hour.
 These resets can be handled in Prometheus by using the [rate](https://prometheus.io/docs/prometheus/latest/querying/functions/#rate) or [increase](https://prometheus.io/docs/prometheus/latest/querying/functions/#increase) functions.
 {{</info>}}

-### Recipes
+### PromQL Examples

-This section contains a few queries that you can use to start working with the Prometheus data.
+This section contains a few PromQL queries that you can use to start working with the Prometheus data.

 #### Currently failing checks